 This sounds like a logical thought process, which was far from the case, but now at last I have an idea that might float, and a place to start.
 New website, new story – a fresh start all round.

-How easy backpack-book-books-256431it must be to finish a manuscript and just send it off, confident that a small army of people employed by your adoring publisher will immediately step up to do everything necessary to get your masterpiece into the hands of equally adoring readers.
+How easy it must be to finish a manuscript and just send it off, confident that a small army of people employed by your adoring publisher will immediately step up to do everything necessary to get your masterpiece into the hands of equally adoring readers.

 Editors, designers, proof-readers, printers, they’re all provided, and you the author need not worry about any of it.
 You’ll have to respond to the editor, and approve the cover, and check the final proofs, but most of the responsibility rests with your publishers.
 For this they get well rewarded if your book sells well, and carry the deficit if it doesn’t.